phetsims/natural-selection/doc/model.md

 so a larger percentage of bunnies with short teeth will starve.
 Additionally, if the number of bunnies with long teeth is small (less than 5), then no bunnies with long teeth will starve.

-In pseudo code, here's the algorithm for calculating the percentages of long-toothed and short-toothed bunnies that will starve from tough food†:
+In pseudocode†, here's the algorithm for calculating the percentages of long-toothed and short-toothed bunnies that will starve from tough food:

 ```
 // Tough Food